mutwiriian/crud-api-in-go/README.md

 ## CRUD API in Go
+This application demonstrates how to create a simple API in Go that persists to a database.

 To run the code locally:

 First,ensure you have a Postgres server running in your system and execute the following: